knite51/boilerplate_api_mysql/README.md

-## Kokopelli Backend V2 (Javascript)
+## Boilerplate mysql (Javascript)

-This is the kokopelli v2 project backend responsible for the REST APIS.
+This is the boilerplate intergated with unit and integration testing for a mysql db setup and docker

 ### CONFIGURATION